Consisting of both letters and hieroglyphs, in Humanese, the sign:

 if from the letters and hieroglyphs, shapes are formed:

-and these are then folded around onto themselves to result in four three-dimensional forms and these in turn are combined to make a whole, a form is brought into being that underlies the ethos inherent in the signs.
-Humanese is thus a cabbala of shapes and forms and in this way one arrives at an image that looks both back towards our past and forward into a future for which we must selflessly and unrelentingly fight if it is to be secured.
-In the figure, the hieroglyph for hu forms the head whilst the hieroglyph for “manna” forms the lower part of the body and legs.
+The point of a series of shapes that not only bears a message but which can also be made into an object, is that while life may well be, as Shakespeare puts it but „a poor player that struts and frets his hour upon the stage“ (Macbeth, Act V, scene 5, line 25-26), on a lower level (not perceived by the fraught player besought with cares), life is a pun and a joke.
+Like the shapes of the Venus of Willendorf paper model, which both define form and serve as hieroglyphs, as already observed, the nucleic acids on which life is built are capability of „doubling up“ and taking on two different roles.
+Yet this is not all and as first realised by Emil Fischer, not only do the nucleic acids in the bodies of all living things double-up, each and every molecule in each and every living cell, is tailored by evolution to fit in, like a key in a lock, with all the other chemical processes going on within the cell.
+Not infrequently, different processes compete with each other for the same raw materials and chaos theory now explains how from out of this competition, the rhythms of life can be seen as coming into being.
+Humanese is thus a Kabbala of shapes and forms and enables one to arrive at an image that looks both back towards our past and forward into a future for which we must selflessly and unrelentingly fight if it is to be secured.
+In the paper model of the Venus of Willendorf, the hieroglyph for hu forms the head whilst the hieroglyph for “manna” forms the lower part of the body and legs.
 Meanwhile the hieroglyphs that denote welcoming and regeneration form the middle part of the figure – where anatomically the heart is.
 The message is that it is up to us, with our hearts, to underwrite and give meaning to, not only the signs of Humanese but to all things in the world around us.
 For without people who care about things there can be no welcome, no regeneration and no future.

 While this is not Punk Rock, it rocks the boat by going beyond anger.
 Supported by philosophy, mathematics and biology (see the One World Pragmatism essay on the Mission Page), it gives a complete and holistic vision of something that if we are to have a future, quite simply must be.
 Nothing more, nothing less.
 Welcome to all those who would reload humanism.